 Engineers make a difference—they’re problem solvers, leaders, team players, innovators, critical thinkers, and designers.
-Electrical and computer engineers research new ideas; develop, design, and implement new products and equipment; and lead teams of engineers to manufacture new devices and improve existing devices and systems (See the Dream Jobs link for specific examples).
+Electrical and computer engineers research new ideas; develop, design, and implement new products and equipment; and lead teams of engineers to manufacture new devices and improve existing devices and systems.
 Electrical and computer engineering covers one of the broadest spectra of work among the engineering disciplines.
 They apply the principles of science and mathematics to develop solutions to technical problems in the areas of communications, power and electronics — just to name a few.

 Electrical engineering underpins many other engineering disciplines, encompassing biomedical devices technology, microelectronics, information systems, wireless communications and signal processing, power systems, lasers and optics, electronic devices, computer software-hardware integration, and control systems.
 Electrical engineers conduct research in addition to designing, developing, testing and managing the development of electronic systems and the manufacturing of electrical and electronic equipment and devices.
 From the global positioning system that can continuously provide the location of a vehicle to giant electric power generators, electrical and electronics engineers are responsible for a wide range of technologies.
 Electrical engineering students at Clemson conduct research in the areas of power, systems controls, communications, automotive electronics, artificial intelligence and aerial vehicle design.